 China, the world’s largest pork consumer has seen a 40% rise in the price of pork meat in the last year.
-This has been caused by the fatal pig and wild boar disease, African swine fever (ASF) with 100% fatality rate.
-ASF is a transboundary disease which is highly contagious and has the potential for rapid spread causing serious socio-economic and public health consequences.
+This has been caused by the fatal pig and wild boar disease, African swine fever (ASF).
+ASF is a transboundary disease, with a 100% fatality which is highly contagious and has the potential for rapid spread causing serious socio-economic and public health consequences.

-The disease that started off in the early 1910 in Africa has found its way into Asia and more recently into Europe.
-In Asia it is present in six countries, namely, Cambodia, China, DPR Korea, Lao PDR, Mongolia and Vietnam and the Philippines.
-In Europe, it has affected ten countries with Slovakia being the latest country to report the disease.
-This disease which has been around for nearly over 100 years is spreading widely indicating that global eradication strategies face challenges which are discussed below.
+The disease was first detected in early 1910 in Kenya, Africa and found its way into Asia and Europe.
+In Asia it is currently present in ten countries, namely, Cambodia, China, DPR Korea, Laos PDR, Mongolia, Vietnam, Philippines, Myanmar, south Korea and more recently in the isalnd country, Timor-Leste, north of Australia.
+In Europe, it is present in ten countries with Slovakia being the latest country to report the disease.
+This disease that was detected nearly 100 years ago, and most likely present for a lot longer, is spreading widely indicating that global eradication strategies face challenges.
 The more imminent threat is to food security and livelihoods of millions of households in these regions that depend on pig farming.